Coverage for dependents

 What the Students Away at School Program doesn’t cover

 When your student is away at school, they are only covered for certain services.
-That’s why it’s important to take care of your other medical needs while they're at home.
+That’s why it’s important to take care of their other medical needs while they're at home.
 They must get the following routine services at a doctor or facility in HAP's service area or they won't be covered by your HAP health insurance:

 - Complete physical examinations – including gynecology exams.